-Niaz Marie is a versatile, charismatic, and passionate storyteller capturing the essence of music, entertainment, art, and Black culture through different forms of journalism and PR services.
+Niaz Marie is a versatile and charismatic storyteller capturing the essence of music, entertainment, art, and Black culture through her work in journalism and public relations.

 BACKGROUND